lukemorton/lily/README.md

 # Lily

 A lightweight web application library for PHP.

-Lily provides your application with the tools to interface with HTTP in a modular way.
-Lily is inspired by [ring][1].
+Lily provides your application with a common sense interface to HTTP.
+Lily is inspired by the design of [ring][1], especially in regards to the use of higher order functions and middleware.
+She also provides routing if you need it.

 Lil' Lily has very little to her weighing in at 414LOC.
 She aims to be readable in one sitting.